Terms and Conditions: Registration and Citizenship Service

 - For notice appointments; the non-refundable booking fee of £35 will be redeemed against the legal notice fee on the day of the appointment.
 There will be nothing further to pay unless you are subject to the Referral and Investigation Scheme (Immigration Act 2014), in which case an extra £12 per notice will be required on the day.

-- For NCS and SCS appointments; the fee covers the cost of checking service.
-A further fee will be required by the Home Office to process your application.
+- For EPRS appointments; the fee covers the cost of the service.
+Postage is charged in addition based on weight, on the day of your appointment.
+A photocopying surcharge will apply for packages weighing over 1kg.
+A further fee will be payable to the Home Office to process your application.

 - Appointments can be re-scheduled up to 48 hours before your appointment time.
 After this, a new appointment and fee will be required.